olurocks/termux_port/README.md

 An app that helps users keep track of their expenses

 ## Description
-This project involves creating a Python script that allows users to track their daily expenses by receiving alerts for bank transactions.
+A Python script that allows users to track their daily expenses by receiving alerts for bank transactions.
 The script will use the termux-sms-list command to retrieve SMS messages from the user's phone, and will filter the messages to include only those that are from banks.
 It will then classify the transactions as either credits or debits, and will keep track of the total amount of credits and debits.

 If the total amount exceeds the user's daily limit, the script will send an alert via the termux-tts-speak command.
 The script will be designed to run continuously, with a blocking scheduler setting the frequency at which the script checks for new messages and sends alerts.
 It will also include error handling to prevent the script from crashing if there are no SMS messages or if there are issues with the regular expressions.